reductstore/reduct-cli-py/docs/export.md

 # Export Data

+## Export To Folder

-The `rcli export folder` command allows you to export data from a bucket in your storage engine to a local folder on your computer.
+The `rcli export folder` command allows you to export data from a bucket in your ReductStore instance to a local folder on your computer.
 This can be useful if you want to make a copy of your data for backup or offline access.

 The `rcli export folder` command has the following syntax: